 API Definition

 API stands for Application Programming Interface.
 It is a library of instructions living outside of your application.
 The API could be in a form accessible via HTTP (a URL endpoint, or, put simply, a link) or written directly for a specific server-side language and accessible via TCP protocol.
-If the API is developed to be accessible over HTTP, http-apiany server-side languages can call and access the API’s methods provided they have the correct authorization and know the appropriate URL endpoints to call.
+If the API is developed to be accessible over HTTP, any server-side languages can call and access the API’s methods provided they have the correct authorization and know the appropriate URL endpoints to call.
 If written for a specific language, only that language has the ability to access the API’s methods and use them to carry out necessary transactions.

 SDK Definition